a woman is holding a bowl of food

 Food should support healing, not become another source of stress.

-4. Blood sugar regulation and metabolic health: cravings are not a character flaw
+4. Blood sugar regulation: cravings are not a character flaw

 If you are dealing with energy crashes, sugar cravings, irritability, anxiety, shakiness, brain fog, poor sleep, or feeling like you need coffee to become a functioning human, blood sugar needs a look.